Alien Incident is a very traditional 2D point-and-click adventure game containing a lot of humorous Star Wars references.

 People who downloaded Alien Incident have also downloaded:

-Alien Virus, Aliens: A Comic Book Adventure, Ark of Time, Amazon: Guardians of Eden, Al Emmo and the Lost Dutchman's Mine, Ace Ventura, Agatha Christie: Murder on the Orient Express, 9: The Last Resort
+Alien Virus, Aliens: A Comic Book Adventure, Al Emmo and the Lost Dutchman's Mine, Agatha Christie: Evil Under the Sun, Amazon: Guardians of Eden, Agatha Christie: And Then There Were None, Ace Ventura, 9: The Last Resort